-French Lavender has masses of beautiful spikes of fragrant purple flowers rising above the foliage from early to late summer, which are most effective when planted in groupings.
+Spanish Lavender has masses of beautiful spikes of fragrant deep purple flowers rising above the foliage from early to late summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
-Its attractive fragrant needle-like leaves are grayish green in color with showy silver variegation.
+Its attractive fragrant needle-like leaves are grayish green in color.
 The foliage often turns coppery-bronze in fall.